Updated April 24, 2026

 How to Become a Health Information Technician

-You can start working as a health information technician in 2.2 years with $18k-$60k in training — that's typical timing for associate-level health care careers but with better long-term earning potential than most.
+You can start working as a health information technician in 2.2 years with $18k-$60k in training — that's longer than medical assistants (10 months) but faster than most health care careers requiring a degree.

 Education